kubeys/helmys/ReadMe.md

 ### The `helpers.ys` file in your chart's `templates/ directory

 This is a YAMLScript port of the default `_helpers.tpl` Go template file.
-It is used to define resuable variables and functions for use by the YAMLScript in your templates.
+It is used to define reusable variables and functions for use by the YAMLScript in your templates.

 ```